Maratha army: 17th century

 being equipped with sufficient water supply).
 The Marathas used weapons like muskets, matchlocks, firangi swords, clubs, bows, spears, daggers, etc. The cavalry rode the Bhimthadi horse, which was developed by crossing Arabian and local horse breeds.

-The Maratha Army, during Shivaji's era was systematic and disciplined.
-A case in point here is that the Marathas achieved success in systematic elimination of all forts which came their way during the Battle of Surat circa 1664.
+The Maratha army, during Shivaji's era was systematic and disciplined.
+A case in point here is that the Marathas achieved success in the systematic elimination of all forts which came their way during the Battle of Surat circa 1664.
 When it came to the artillery, Shivaji hired foreign (mainly Portuguese) mercenaries for assistance to manufacture weapons.
 The hiring of foreign mercenaries was not new to the Maratha military culture.
 Shivaji hired seasoned cannon-casting Portuguese technicians from Goa.
 The Marathas attached importance to hiring of experts, which can be corroborated by the fact that important posts in the army were offered to the officers in charge of the manufacture of guns.